wgcv/nd013-c1-vision-starter/README.md

 ### Training
 #### Reference experiment
+My first step was to check the dataset.
+However, it wasn't as simple as just opening a folder and checking the images.
+I had to use the display_images function to view some examples of the classes.
+During this process, I discovered that the classification of the classes used label encoding, where 1 represented cars, 2 represented pedestrians, and 4 represented bicycles.
+However, I noticed that there was no class 3.
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.

 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

+## Submission
+###